FNNDSC/fnndsc/js/chrisStoreAPI/README.md

   });

-// retrieve a subset of the plugins in a list given search params let searchParams = { limit: 10, offset:10 };
+// retrieve in a list a subset of the plugins in the store given search params let searchParams = { limit: 10, offset:10 };
 resp = client.getPlugins(searchParams);
 resp